Home Compare HEN3.DE vs KMB

 Henkel AG & Co.
 KGaA vs Kimberly-Clark: Which Stock Looks Stronger in 2026?

-Kimberly-Clark holds the cleaner structural position, with the lead spread across growth and stability.
+Kimberly-Clark holds the cleaner structural position, with growth as the main driver and stability adding further support.
 Henkel KGaA does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

-The clearest separation starts in growth, but stability adds another real layer to the result.
+This is not just a one-metric split: both growth and stability materially support the lead.
 The overall score gap is 15 points in favour of Kimberly-Clark Corporation.

 INDUSTRY COMPARISON